draschke/cardano-node-with-vscode-devcontainer/readme-2-running-cardano-node.md

 ```

 ### test querying the blockchain tip of our cardano-node (works only from the user vscode)

+open a new terminal and run the following command

 ```bash
 $ cardano-cli query tip --testnet-magic 1097911063